 - Earn a grade of at least "B" in all program courses. - Demonstrate mastery of history taking and physical examination skills and critical thinking skills.
 Students will not be assigned their clinical rotations until they have demonstrated mastery of history taking and physical examination skills and critical thinking skills as determined by the course instructor, program faculty, and program director.
 Specifically: pass all Objective Structured Clinical Examinations (OSCE) practical examinations in with an 80 or better.
 Students will have one opportunity to repeat each practical exam to achieve the score of 80.
-Students will not matriculate to the clinical year without successful completion of the OSCE examinations, even if the course grade is a B or better. - Complete and pass didactic formative simulation examination with an 80 or better. - Attend all classes, lectures, seminars, and other learning activities as dictated by the course instructor. - Attend all assigned clinical experiences and complete the work associated with patient encounters in these assignments. - Be present and on time for all examinations. - Meet a minimum of once per semester with assigned advisors. - Obtain Cardiopulmonary Resuscitation (CPR) and Advanced Cardiac Life Support (ACLS) certification. - Demonstrate professional behavior and attitude consistent with the Program Code Of Conduct (Appendix A) as documented by the Professional Assessment Tool (Appendix C).
+Students will not matriculate to the clinical year without successful completion of the OSCE examinations, even if the course grade is a B or better. - Completes successful remediation of the PACKRAT as determined by the faculty and program director. - Complete and pass didactic formative simulation examination with an 80 or better. - Attend all classes, lectures, seminars, and other learning activities as dictated by the course instructor. - Attend all assigned clinical experiences and complete the work associated with patient encounters in these assignments. - Be present and on time for all examinations. - Meet a minimum of once per semester with assigned advisors. - Obtain Cardiopulmonary Resuscitation (CPR) and Advanced Cardiac Life Support (ACLS) certification. - Demonstrate professional behavior and attitude consistent with the Program Code Of Conduct (Appendix A) as documented by the Professional Assessment Tool (Appendix C).